RockLib/RockLib.Messaging/docs/SQS.md

 - queueUrl
   - The url of the SQS queue.

-MessagingScenarioFactory can be configured to use SQS as follows:
+MessagingScenarioFactory can be configured with an `SQSQueueSender` named "commands" as follows:

 ```json
 {